 CURes works with LMU's Sustainability Office to improve the community's knowledge of existing sustainability practices and to promote new initiatives.
 We provide extensive research opportunities for students and hold events throughout the year to promote using the campus as a living laboratory and to emphasize the importance of urban ecosystems in daily life.

 Current Sustainability Events

 - 2018-19 Environmental Lecture Series - Imagining a Resilient Future: Engaging the LMU Community.
 Presented by CURes in partnership with LMU Department of Urban and Environmental Studies and LMU Environmental Science programs.

 Past Sustainability Events

-- "Global Climate Change, Food, Health, and Sustainability" Lecture (2017), led by Cristina Tirado (LMU Environmental Science; moderator for UN Standing Committee on Nutrition's Working Group on Climate Change and Nutrition)
+- "Global Climate Change, Food, Health, and Sustainability" Lecture, led by Dr. Cristina Tirado (LMU Environmental Science; moderator for UN Standing Committee on Nutrition's Working Group on Climate Change and Nutrition)